-Its time for a feast and nothing beats going to Tiger Fork restaurant for some traditional Chinese Cantonese/Hong Kong style dishes with a flavor of modern where we tried the entire menu.
-The first thing that makes this place very special is the adventure of getting there.
-It’s not overly complicated, but don’t be surprised if you are confused by GPS direction.
-Indeed, this restaurant is located down the dark empty ally.
-Which leads into open space with an art gallery, coffee, shop, and this great Chinese restaurant.
-Even our Lyft driver told us that she normally does not go down dark alleys in DC.
+However, before we begin, the first thing that makes this place very special is the adventure of getting there.
+It’s not overly complicated, but don’t be surprised if you are confused by the GPS’s directions.
+Indeed, this restaurant is located down the dark and empty-looking alley.
+This alley leads to an open space with an art gallery, coffee, shop, and this great Chinese restaurant.
+Even our Lyft driver told us that she normally does not go down dark alleys in DC!

 Disclaimer: The food featured was provided by RY CPA as part of Tax Day Celebrations, more about disclaimer

-Sometimes eating veggies is not just good for you, but also tastes amazing like this starter Smashed Cucumber Salad.
+Sometimes eating veggies is not just good for you, but also tastes amazing, like this starter – Smashed Cucumber Salad.
 I won’t deny, we were a bit surprised about the size of it.
-Though maybe it’s normal as this comes from Dai Pai Dong menu section which refers to a type of open-air food stalls in Hong Kong.
-There are no crazy toppings or seasoning here, a simple dish containing cucumbers, garlic, chili, and sesame.
-Great way to start the nomnom dinner with an order of this salad and drinks.
-While small they are great for sharing; two guests can easily share one order a few for a larger group.
-I guess its called smashed because instead of cutting they smashed the cucumbers?
+Though maybe it’s normal, as this comes from the Dai Pai Dong menu section which refers to a type of open-air food stalls in Hong Kong.
+There are no crazy toppings or seasoning here, it’s a simple dish containing cucumbers, garlic, chili, and sesame.
+The combination of drinks and this salad are a great way to start a very nomnom dinner.
+While small, it’s great for sharing; two guests can easily share one but order a few for a larger group.
+I guess it’s called smashed because instead of cutting them, they smashed the cucumbers?
 I wonder with what and how.
 Maybe we should try smashing at home?

-While waiting for the main dish and drinking lets enjoying Chairman’s Clams with chili jam and basil.
-Another Dai Pai Dong starter dish we nomnomed on while waiting for the main course.
-A beautiful dish with many colors we didn’t enjoy this dish as much.
-We do have to say that others in our group enjoyed this dish more.
-It tasted as if clams were over seasoned with too much spice that overpowered their flavors.
+While waiting for the main dish and drinking, let’s enjoy the Chairman’s Clams with chili jam and basil.
+This is another Dai Pai Dong starter dish that we nomnomed on while waiting for the main course.
+While it’s a beautiful dish with many colors, we didn’t enjoy this dish as much.
+We do have to say that the others in our group enjoyed this dish more.
+Personally, we felt that it tasted as if the clams were over-seasoned with too much spice that overpowered the clams’ natural flavors.

-Time move onto the main course with a trusty good Beef Chow Fun from their rice and noodles section.
-We are a big fan of wide rice noodles and super excited to dig into this one.
-Plus we are very hungry at this point.
-Beef Chow Fun is a staple of Cantonese cuisine originally from Hong Kong is so common that at this point everyone has tried.
-So if a restaurant can’t make this right, then you just as well leave.
+Time to move onto the main course with a good Beef Chow Fun from the rice and noodles section.
+We are a big fan of wide rice noodles and were super excited to dig into this one.
+Plus, we were very hungry at this point.
+Beef Chow Fun is a staple of Cantonese cuisine originally from Hong Kong, and it’s so common that at this point everyone has tried their own take on it.
+If a restaurant can’t make this right, then you may as well leave.
 You can tell by our good rating that they did not disappoint at Tiger Fork.
-We are big fans of these thick rice noodles, bok choy, and juicy brisket.
-If you a fan of Beef Chow Fun and noodles then this is a perfect dish for you.
-We enjoyed this dish so much that left the plate sparkly clean.
+We are big fans of the thick rice noodles, bok choy, and juicy brisket that pulled this dish together.
+If you’re a fan of Beef Chow Fun and noodles, then this is a perfect dish for you.
+We enjoyed this dish so much that we left the plate sparkly clean.

-When going to a Chinese restaurant it’s almost obligatory for you to order fried rice and at Tiger Fork, we are starting with Fried Rice Chicken & Chinese Sausage.
-We are big fans of Chinese sausage which you can buy at any H Mart or other Asian markets.
-Portion wise its very good and enough to share with a large group.
-While its a great dish, not sure its $15 worth it.
+When going to a Chinese restaurant, it’s almost obligatory for you to order fried rice, and at Tiger Fork, we are starting with Fried Rice Chicken & Chinese Sausage.
+We are big fans of Chinese sausage, which you can buy at any H Mart or other Asian markets.
+Portion-wise it’s perfect, and enough to share with a large group.
+However, while it’s a great dish, we’re not sure that it’s worth $15.
 Still, it’s enjoyable, and you won’t be disappointed by ordering it.

 Fried Rice Fish & Prawn (5 NOMs)

-They don’t just serve any rice, it’s Fried Rice with Fish and Prawn.
-We actually like this one more than the Chicken & Chinese Sausage one.
-Portion and price wise both fried rice are identical.
-You won’t go with either one, but this one is better.
+This isn’t just any rice, it’s Fried Rice with Fish and Prawn.
+We actually like this one more than the Chicken & Chinese Sausage version.
+Portion and price-wise, both fried rice dishes are identical.
+You won’t go wrong with either one, but we felt that this one was better.

 These are not your mom’s boring green beans; these are Hong Kong Green Beans with peanuts and chili.
-A whole lot of peanuts, it almost looks like there are more of them than green beans.
+A whole lot of peanuts, it almost looks like there are more of them than the green beans.
 We won’t complain, that’s a great way to eat your veggies.
 While not our favorite dish, it was still enjoyable and a whole lot of food for $15.
-With all dishes being mostly meat its good to add some veggie variety.
+With all of the dishes being mostly meat, it was good to add some veggie variety.

 It’s always good to be humble, but that’s not us, so we eat humble like a plate of Humble Plate of Chili Wontons.
-The presentation is fun with these little bite floating in the spicy sauce.
+The presentation is fun with these little bites floating in the spicy sauce.
 These wontons are stuffed with shrimp, chicken, and ginger.
-While a good dish for $10 the flavor-wise it was a bit bland.
+While a good dish for $10, flavor-wise it was a bit bland.
 Even the spicy sauce didn’t hit that much-needed spot.

 Pork Ribs (5 NOMs)

-A beautiful presentation and amazing taste make for our favorite dish of the night the Pork Ribs.
-Not much to say, these ribs are amazing!
+A beautiful presentation and amazing taste make for our favorite dish of the night – the Pork Ribs.
+Not much to say here besides the fact that these ribs are amazing!
 Covered in soy, ginger, and Happy Lady spice which is also known as Lao Gan Ma Chili Crisp Sauce.
-These ribs were cooked to perfection with meat falls off the bone.
-Not the cheapest dish with $17 price tag, but it’s so good you will forget about it.
-With so much sauce it makes for one very messy dish.
-Good thing they give you some wipes.
+These ribs were cooked to perfection with meat that falls off the bone.
+Not the cheapest dish with a $17 price tag, but it’s so good you will forget about it.
+With so much sauce, it makes for one very messy dish.
+Good thing they give you some wipes!
 However, we all know that you will lick your fingers clean.
 It’s so good, maybe even a neighbor’s finger.

-It’s one plate of meat to rule them all, a BBQ Platter with three different kinds of meaty goodness in one.
-What not to love, its crispy pork belly, char siu (Cantonese roasted pork), and soy chicken.
-Plus served with some side sauces, veggies, and rice.
+It’s the one plate of meat to rule them all – the BBQ Platter with three different kinds of meaty goodness in one!
+What’s not to love with its crispy pork belly, char siu (Cantonese roasted pork), and soy chicken?
+Plus, served with some side sauces, veggies, and rice.
 Every piece of meat was so good that we just naturally enjoyed it slowly to savor every bite.
-Our favorite, no surprise was crispy pork belly.
-Rice was surprisingly good, very sticky and soft.
-This is their most expensive dish with a large hit of $42, but the quality of this dish makes it worth it.
-Though still left us wishing for more of this delicious meat.
+Our favorite (no surprise), was the crispy pork belly.
+The rice was also surprisingly good, very sticky, and soft.
+This is their most expensive dish with a large hit of $42, but the quality of this dish makes it worth it, though it still left us wishing for more of this delicious meat!

-Did someone say stir fried cake?
-While not a dessert this cakes might win your hungry taste buds with Stir Fried Rice Cakes.
-These rice cakes were stir-fried with sour cabbage and shiitake mushrooms.
-The fun thing about rice cakes is that it’s anything made from rice like rice flour that was shaped and combined into a single object with some sweetener.
-Common in China, Cambodia, Philipines, India, etc. with their unique take on it.
+Did someone say stir-fried cake?
+While not a dessert, these cakes might win your hungry taste buds over with Stir-Fried Rice Cakes.
+The rice cakes were stir-fried with sour cabbage and shiitake mushrooms.
+The fun thing about rice cakes is that they can be anything made from rice, like rice flour that was shaped and combined into a single object with some sweetener.
+They’re very common in China, Cambodia, Philipines, India, etc., and each country has its own unique take on them.
 See, eating things can also be very educational.
-Great combination of flavors that any mushroom lover would enjoy.
+A great combination of flavors that any mushroom lover would enjoy.

-Look at this beautiful veggie dish the Sweet & Sour Eggplant.
-Eggplant does look a bit like meat so I can see why we were excited.
-While not meat, taste wise it did not disappoint.
+Look at this beautiful veggie dish – the Sweet & Sour Eggplant!
+The eggplant does look a bit like meat, so you can see why we were excited.
+While there’s no meat, taste-wise it did not disappoint.
 It comes with some super crunchy fried egg noodles and scallions.
-Ah, what a great combination of flavors and texture.
-Probably for that visual effect the sauce is not fully mixed in, so make sure to stir it before eating.
-Without that the flavor of the sauce will overpower.
+Ah, what a great combination of flavors and texture!
+Probably for that visual effect, the sauce is not fully mixed in, so make sure to stir it before eating.
+Without that, the flavor of the sauce will overpower the dish.
 Not everyone in our party liked this dish, but unless they are a nomster what do they know!
-I would same the only thing that could make this better is more eggplant.
+I would say that the only thing that could make this better is more eggplant.

-We asked for the sweetest drink from their TCM a Traditional Chinese Medicine cocktail menu, so they gave us Peruvian Chef in a Chinese Kitchen.
-Lets quickly talk about TCM which are drinks inspired by Chinese holistic recipes.
-There is a whole lot of things going on there and not just the mouthful long name.
+We asked for the sweetest drink from their TCM (Traditional Chinese Medicine cocktail menu), so they gave us a Peruvian Chef in a Chinese Kitchen.
+Let’s quickly talk about TCM, which are drinks inspired by Chinese holistic recipes.
+There are a whole lot of things going on there, and not just the mouthful long name.
 These drinks include Macchu Pisco, Midori, Lime, Orange, Goji Berry, He Huan Hua, Valerian Root, Kava Kava, and Lavender.
-So many words we have no idea about, but lets drink.
-So why would this earn it a lower score?
+So many words we have no idea about, but let’s drink.
+Why would this earn it a lower score?
 Mostly because it just wasn’t sweet at all.
 It was the opposite of sweet.
-Which is not as fun since its a pricy drink for $14.
-It is a strong drink that raised its score by a few points.
-We might not like as much, but if you are into non-sweet drinks, then this is your drink of choice.
+Which is not as fun, since it’s a pricey drink for $14.
+The fact that it is a strong drink raised its score by a few points.
+We might not like as much, but if you are into non-sweet drinks, then this may be your drink of choice.

 www.tigerforkdc.com / Facebook / Instagram / Yelp / Reservations